Have you ever asked yourself "Should I wear an undershirt under a dress shirt"? If so, you've come to the right place!

 Should You Wear An Undershirt With A Dress Shirt?

 In most cases, yes, it will be better to wear an undershirt with a dress shirt.
-Of course, the devil is in the detail, here a couple more rules we thought you might need!
+Of course, the devil is in the detail.
+Here a 4 more rules we thought you might need to know!

 Rule 1: Wearing an undershirt with a dress shirt will help you feel more confident, be more comfortable, plus it will protect your clothing.

 Rule 2: Be sure to get an undershirt that is specifically made for the task.

 Rule 3: Regular t-shirts won’t do because they weren't designed to be worn under dress shirts.

 Rule 4: It’s also important to make sure you choose the right color (refer to our guide above!)